-Many claim Pravcice Sandstone Gate to be the main attraction of the National Park.
-It’s like Tower Bridge in London or Sagrada Familia in Barcelona- must see on your trip list.
+Many claim Pravcicka Gate to be the main attraction of the National Park.
+It’s like Tower Bridge in London or Sagrada Familia in Barcelona- a must-see on your trip list to Bohemian Switzerland.

-During the peak season bus drives every hour or so between Decin and Mezna.
-Sadly in late October the situation looks differently.
-It runs only few times a day, the last one in direction to Mezna leaves after 6, it’s better to study the schedule thoroughly beforehand.
+During the high season, the bus drives every hour or so between Decin and Mezna.
+Sadly in late October, the situation looks different.
+It runs only a few times a day, and the last one in the direction to Mezna leaves after 6.
+It’s better to study the schedule thoroughly beforehand.
 Take notice of tiny, little marks-they all have meaning.

 If you want to go by car, park at one of the parking spaces in Hrensko, close to Tri Prameny or Mezni Louka.
-Full day admission is 120 kc or 20 kc per hour.
-Besides chargeable parking spots I didn’t see any free parking over there.
+The full-day price for parking is 120 kc or 20 kc per hour.
+Besides chargeable parking spots, I didn’t see any free parking over there.

-The terrain was without doubt varied, some climbs were difficult and gruelling others child’s play and restful.
-The 3 hour walk among the majestic rock villages and sandstone formations, combined with view on picturesque villages, dreamy valleys or romantic rivers will last in our memory forever.
+The terrain to Pravcicka gate was, without doubt, varied, some climbs were difficult and grueling.
+The 3-hour walk among the majestic rock villages and sandstone formations, combined with a view of picturesque villages, dreamy valleys, or romantic rivers will last in our memory forever.
 No matter if you visit Bohemian Switzerland during summer or in the middle of autumn, breathtaking panoramas will remain the same.
-Everything started 90 millions years ago, when the area was covered by shallow and warm sea.
+Everything started 90 million years ago when the area was covered by a shallow and warm sea.
 Sand laying on the ground gave birth to this empire of rocks.
-Each and every of them unique in shape and colour.
+Each and every one of them is unique in shape and color.

 In October and November mind the earlier arrival of nights and sudden drop of temperature as you plan your trip because you may be trapped in the middle of the forest and since sleeping in the first zone of BH National Park is prohibited it may be a tough night.
 Take your light with you, no matter how early you set off, it may be useful on the way.